chrisfcarroll/Azure-VM-Run/README.md

 The GUI bells & whistles are depicted at https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/

 ### Cleanup
 Keeping a small VM running will cost you several cents per day.
-Delete the whole resource group or just the VM with:
+Delete the whole resource group or just the VM with one of:
 ```
 az group delete --name ml1
 az vm delete --name ml1